yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 ```

 ### `get_contents`
-This will get the contents of a filesystem in any way it can.
-This will attempt to use the WordPress filesystem first.
+Retrieves the contents of a file.
+This command will attempt to use the WordPress filesystem first.
 However, if the file does not have the standard WordPress read permissions, it will fallback to `file_get_contents`.

 ```php